RachelLeeReynolds85/project1/README.md

 ----------------------
 ### Timeline:
+* Tue 22nd
-* Tue 22nd - Plan & assign "issues" (topics/questions)
+    * Plan & assign "issues" (topics/questions)
+* Thurs 24th
-* Thurs 24th - Check in on initial issue attempts / problem solving -- **first attempt at merging!** (we record)
+    * Check in on initial issue attempts
+    * problem solving
+    * **first attempt at merging!**
+    * *we should record this for reference*
+* Sat 26th
+    * Cross-talk any issues that overlap
-* Sat 26th - Cross-talk -- some issues --> putting individual pieces into defined functions (keeps them separate in the master code?)
+    * putting individual pieces into defined functions (keeps them separate in the master code?)
+* Tue 29th
-* Tue 29th - Come with a draft of plots -- Double check all project requirements met -- readdress/fix as needed
+    * Come with a draft of plots
+    * Double check all project requirements met -- readdress/fix as needed
+* Thur 1st
-* Thur 1st - Making into a story / polishing / ready for presentation / practice
+    * Making into a story / polishing / ready for presentation / practice
-* Sat 3rd - PROJECT DUE!
-PRESENTATION
+* Sat 3rd - **PROJECT DUE!
+PRESENTATION**

 ----------------------